onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "With the invention of the clock, Eternity ceased to serve as the measure and focus of human events." - [Neil Postman](https://www.goodreads.com/quotes/594270-with-the-invention-of-the-clock-eternity-ceased-to-serve)

 > "Society grows great when old men plant trees whose shade they know they shall never sit in." - [Greek Proverb](https://www.goodreads.com/quotes/666987-society-grows-great-when-old-men-plant-trees-whose-shade)

+> "The sociologist Elise Boulding diagnosed the problem of our times as “temporal exhaustion”: “If one is mentally out of breath all the time from dealing with the present, there is no energy left for imaging the future." - [Stewart Brand](https://www.goodreads.com/quotes/7250028-the-sociologist-elise-boulding-diagnosed-the-problem-of-our-times)

+> "Civilization is revving itself into a pathologically short attention span.
+The trend might be coming from the acceleration of technology, the short-horizon perspective of market-driven economics, the next-election perspective of democracies, or the distractions of personal multitasking.
+All are on the increase.
+Some sort of balancing corrective to the short-sightedness is needed—some mechanism or myth that encourages the long view and the taking of long-term responsibility, where “the long term” is measured at least in centuries." - [Stewart Brand](https://www.goodreads.com/quotes/7249990-civilization-is-revving-itself-into-a-pathologically-short-attention-span)

 ██████████████████████████████████████████████████████████████████